-The French winegrower Victor Pulliat (1827-1896) was born at the "Domaine de Tempéré" winery in Chiroubles (Beaujolais).
-Inspired by a book by Alexandre Pierre Odart (1778-1866) he began to collect various grape varieties from around the world, over the course of time a stock of more than a thousand pieces resulted.
-With Alphonse Mas he founded the 1874-1880 published journal "Le Vignoble" (The Vineyard).
-In 1869 he founded the wine-growing company of Lyon and devoted himself above all to the fight against the phylloxera who at that time in his native region Beaujolais caused devastating damage.
+The French winemaker Victor Pulliat (1827-1896) was born at the "Domaine de Tempéré" winery in Chiroubles (Beaujolais).
+Inspired by a book by Alexandre Pierre Odart (1778-1866) he began to collect different grape varieties from all over the world, whereby over the course of time a stock of over a thousand pieces resulted.
+With Alphonse Mas he founded the trade magazine "Le Vignoble" (Der Weinberg), which appeared from 1874 to 1880.
+In 1869, he founded the winegrowing company of Lyon and devoted himself primarily to fighting the phylloxera that at that time in his home region Beaujolais caused devastating damage.

-He was a representative of the "American Solution" and propagated through lectures and conferences finishing of the Gamay vines on American Taylor documents, When in 1879 the French embargo on the import of American vines was declared to be useless, Pulliat offered the vintner families free grafting lessons after the Sunday mass in the church of Saint-Germain in Chiroubles.
-Thus, he contributed significantly to the rescue of viticulture in Beaujolais and the acceptance of the then still highly controversial refining process.
+He was a representative of the "American solution" and propagated the through lectures and conferences finishing the Gamay vines in American Taylor documents, When the French embargo against the import of American vines was lifted as useless in 1879, Pulliat offered the winegrower families free grafting lessons in Chiroubles after the Sunday mass in the church of Saint-Germain.
+In doing so, he made a significant contribution to saving wine in Beaujolais and to accepting the refinement process, which was still controversial at the time.

-Finally, in 1889, he took over the direction of the Agricultural School of Ecully (Lyon).
-Here he developed a classification for the classification of grape varieties into five categories regarding their Mature timing (early to late ripening), which is still used today.
+Finally, in 1889, he took over the management of the Ecully agricultural school (Lyon).
+Here he developed a classification for dividing grape varieties into five categories according to their Mature timing (ripening early to late), which is still used today.
 For his services, he was admitted to the "Legion d'Honneur" (Legion of Honor).
-His portrait bust stands today opposite the church of Chiroubles.
-Every year in April, it honors its memory with a tasting of the best wines of all ten crus in Beaujolais.
-In addition, some contemporary chansons recognize him today with the rhyme "Je lève mon verre et je bois à ta sante Victor Pulliat" (I lift my glass and drink to your health, Victor Pulliat).
+His portrait bust stands today opposite the Church of Chiroubles.
+Every year in April, one commemorates one's memory with a tasting in which the best wines from all ten Crus des Beaujolais are selected.
+To this day, he has received several contemporary chansons with the rhyme "Je lève mon verre et je bois à ta santé Victor Pulliat" (I raise my glass and drink to your health, Victor Pulliat).